pofengliu/devops-notes/pages/Fast Feedback - 軟體開發到底在快什麼？.md

 - # Methodology
 	- ## Agile Methodologies
 		- Emerging flavors of agile—including test-driven development, behavior-driven development and set-based engineering address the specialized needs of the broad range of users now employing agile approaches.
+- # Reference
 	- #+BEGIN_QUOTE
 	  “Delivering high-quality end products quickly requires new ways of working, including agile development, rapid release cycles, automated testing and deployment and a ‘test and learn’ approach to changes.”  ~ McKinsey
 	  #+END_QUOTE